taylordotfish/vital/README.md

   `ExternalUI` in Vial.ttl after building/installing, and see if you’re able to open and close the UI without crashes.)

 * Plugins are now installed to /usr/local/lib rather than /usr/lib.
+The installation prefix can be configured via the Make variable `PREFIX`; it’s `/usr/local` by default, but could be changed to, e.g., `/usr` by passing `PREFIX=/usr` to `make`.

 * Added support for PowerPC (tested on ppc64le Debian).
 Requires [SIMDe] to be installed to the system include path.